Amazon’s New Agentic AI for Sellers: What is it and How to Use it?

 KPIs: ACOS/TACoS ↓; CTR & Video CTR ↑; CVR ↑; blended ROAS ↑.

-What it does: turns sales patterns into category opportunities, seasonal forecasts, and coordinated promo + inventory + campaign plans—staged for your approval.
+It connects your ad data, sales trends, and inventory levels into category opportunities, seasonal forecasts, and coordinated promo + inventory + campaign plans staged for your approval.

 Seasonality timeline (example):